 You can shop on the Magnificent Mile, Chicago's premier retail corridor, or visit the Loop, the city's business and cultural center.
 An abundance of year-round activities includes professional sporting events, galleries, museums, zoos, the aquarium, the planetarium, and the city's newest showcase, Millennium Park.
 You can also enjoy excellent theater offerings, many of which debut in Chicago before heading to Broadway.

 The impressive Chicago skyline features the work of many major modern architects, including Ludwig Mies van der Rohe, one of the most notable architects of the twentieth century.
-Mies taught at IIT for 20 years and helped develop a comprehensive Main Campus master plan.
+Mies taught at Illinois Tech for 20 years and helped develop a comprehensive Main Campus master plan.
 The IIT buildings he designed comprise the largest and most important collection of Mies buildings anywhere.

 Chicago also hosts a vibrant business community.
 It is headquarters to the world's busiest commodities and mercantile exchanges; numerous Fortune 500 companies, such as Boeing, Motorola, and Abbott Laboratories; and thousands of small entrepreneurial businesses.

-If you visit Chicago's neighborhoods, including those close to IIT's Main Campus, you will experience one of the world's most ethnically diverse cities.
+If you visit Chicago's neighborhoods, including those close to Illinois Tech's Main Campus, you will experience one of the world's most ethnically diverse cities.
 Since the 1800s, immigrants from across the world have settled here, establishing colorful, vibrant neighborhoods.
 Among others, you'll find Chinese, Irish, Indian, Italian, Latino, Arab, and Eastern European areas of town, where festivals and parades celebrate the contributions of each group to the city's rich heritage.